Be Aware › Cougars

 The main prey of cougars is deer, so they will be found wherever deer are.
 They will also eat elk, antelope, small mammals and birds.

 After making a kill, a cougar will often take the carcass to the base of a tree and cover it with soil, leaves or snow, saving it to feed on later.
+Cougars are most active at dawn and dusk, which is when they hunt.

 Remove wildlife attractants from your property, including pet food, water sources, bird feeders and fallen fruit.
 If your property and landscaping are attractive to deer and other wildlife, cougars may follow the wildlife into your property while searching for prey.